 Emerald Lake is a stunning lake in Yoho and makes for a great family-friendly hike.
 It’s the largest lake in Yoho National Park, and when you see the color of the water, it’s easy to see where the lake received its name.
 The sparkling emerald color lake is a stunning sight and one of the premier attractions in Yoho National Park.

 A walk around the lake is fantastic as you view the lake from different angles with a background of various mountains.
-The trail follows along the lakeshore and moves in and out of the forest.
+The trail follows the lakeshore and moves in and out of the forest.

 Yoho Valley Circuit